List of Forms under Companies Act, 2013

 3. GNL-2 (Submission of Documents with the Registrar):

-The GNL-2 form is used to submit miscellaneous documents to the RoC.
-This form serves as a catch-all for documents that do not fall under the categories of other specific forms but need to be officially submitted for regulatory compliance.
+The GNL-2 form is used to submit miscellaneous documents to the Registrar of Companies (RoC).
+This form serves as a catch-all for documents that do not fall under the categories of other specific forms but require official submission for regulatory compliance.

 This form is filed on the MCA portal, and it is the responsibility of the company director(s) to ensure timely submission.
 The penalty for non-compliance with filing requirements under GNL-2 depends on the specific document and regulatory requirements.